argonjs/docs/_tutorial/part1.md

 boxGeoObject.add(box);'
 %}

-We have created two objects (the box itself and boxGeoObject to which to attach the box).
-In order to give the box a geolocation, we have to create a Cesium `Entity`, boxGeoEntity.
+This code creates two objects (the box itself and boxGeoObject to which to attach the box).
+In order to give the box a geolocation, a Cesium `Entity` is used.
 Argon uses an enhanced set of the core libraries from [Cesium](http://cesiumjs.org) to represent and manipulate it's frames of reference, using a single coordinate system for every object, from geospatial coordinates down to items tracked with the camera.

-The `Cesium.Entity` object has properties for the position and orientation of the entity.
+The Cesium `Entity` object has properties for the position and orientation of the entity.
 The default coordinate frame used by Argon is Cesium's `FIXED` reference frame, which is centered at the center of the earth and oriented with the earth's axes.
 Unfortunately, this reference frame is inconvenient to use directly, as any point on the earth is very far from the center of the earth, and the orientation of the surface of the earth is not intuitive (as "up" is aligned with the axes between the north and south poles).
-Thereore, within the `FIXED` reference frame, Argon defines a local coordinate frame that sits on a plane tangent to the earth near the user's current location (we selected which one above, using the `setDefaultReferenceFrame` function).
+Thereore, within the `FIXED` reference frame, Argon defines a local coordinate frame that sits on a plane tangent to the earth near the user's current location (`setDefaultReferenceFrame()` is used to set the local frame).

 Argon reports the position and orientation of entities relative to this local frame.
 While arbitrary (the programmer does not choose the origin of this coordinate system), this local reference frame has an intuitive orientation relative to the user's location on the surface of the earth.
-Here we use `localOriginEastUpSouth` as our reference frame, so the positive x-axis is east, the positive y-axis is up and the positive z-axis is south.
+This example uses `localOriginEastUpSouth` as the default reference frame, so the positive x-axis is east, the positive y-axis is up and the positive z-axis is south.
 If the user moves more than a few kilometers from the origin of this local frame, Argon updates the origin to their location, ensuring that the local reference frame is a reasonable approximation to what the user (and programmer) perceive as their local coordinates (i.e., as you move around the earth, positive y will remain "up", positive x will point east and positive z will point south).

 Since the local reference frame may change at any time, a programmer should not save and use the values in this frame for more than a single update and render step.
 If the values need to be saved and used over multiple frames, it is possible to be notified when the local frame of reference changes.